-The next day a by law officer showed up at my business and said I needed to take down the billboard.
+The next day a by law officer showed up and said I needed to take down the billboard.

 Of course I just wanted to leave it there as long as I could.
 So I was hoping they just wouldn’t come back for a while.

 Months went by and my billboard was still up.
-The guy kept coming in and the fines kept getting bigger until one day it didn’t make sense and I took it down.
+The guy kept coming in and the fines kept getting bigger until one day it didn’t make sense financially and I took it down.

 Also published on Medium.